xitu/gold-miner/TODO/gentle-introduction-to-functional-javascript-intro.md

 * 校对者:
 * 状态: 待认领<https://github.com/xitu/gold-miner/issues/105>

+# A GENTLE INTRODUCTION TO FUNCTIONAL JAVASCRIPT: PART 1

 This is part one of a <strike>three</strike>four-part series introducing 'functional' programming in JavaScript.
 In this article we take a look at the building blocks that make JavaScript a 'functional' language, and examine why that might be useful.